 - On Windows:

-Any column can be repositioned, renamed, or deleted with these actions.
-They can be undone, but a removed column cannot be restored later if you keep modifying your data.
-If you wish to temporarily hide a column, go to “View” → “Collapse this column” instead.
+Every column'sdropdown contains options to move it (to the beginning, end, left, or right), rename it, and delete it.
+These operations can be undone, but a removed column cannot be restored later if you keep modifying your data.
+If you wish to temporarily hide a column, go to → instead.

 Be cautious about moving columns in records mode: if you change the first column in your dataset (the key column), your records may change in unintended ways.